numpy/numpy/doc/neps/nep-0022-ndarray-duck-typing-overview.rst

 ``NDArrayOperatorsMixin`` is a good example: it allows for implementing arithmetic operators implicitly via the ``__array_ufunc__`` method.
-It’s not complete, and we’ll want more like that (e.g., inplace arithmetic, reductions, etc.).
+It’s not complete, and we’ll want more helpers like that (e.g. for reductions).

 (We initially thought that the importance of these mixins might be an argument for providing an array ABC, since that’s the standard way to